admaloch/personal-portfolio/README.md

 # portfolio.io
 This is my personal portfolio page.
-Feel free to check out the code and let me know what you think or if you have ideas for how it could improve.
+This was used as a means to test my abilities, display some project examples and improve my design skills.
+It currently needs to be updated with new projects.